NeerajKondalkar/NetworkScanner/README.md

 $cp scapy ../scapy

-Helping me out with Exceptions Handling will be awesome .Thanks in advance :)
+Helping me out with Exceptions Handling would be awesome .Thanks in advance :)